 Drain the potatoes and return to the stock pot on high heat, to blast off any remaining moisture.
 Then, push your potatoes through the potato ricer!
 This handheld kitchen gadget makes it incredibly easy to use.

-Add your warmed milk and butter mixture and salt and pepper to taste.
+Once through the potato ricer, add your warmed milk and butter mixture and salt and pepper to taste.
 Mix everything together and voila!

 These are hands down the creamiest, most perfect mashed potatoes you will ever make.